Sleepless Nights, Inspired Mornings, and Guinea Pigs. Creating Gainstorming Was a Labor of Love.

 I hated unproductive meetings.
 The ones that went too long.
 The ones where people talked on and on and on and on about irrelevant things.
 The ones where you stop listening and start thinking about what your life might be like if you weren’t in that meeting.
 The ones with no actions or decisions to agree on at the end.
 The ones with... [fill in the blank]

 Like most of us, I’d been in unproductive meetings, and I’d been in incredibly productive meetings.
 What was it that happened in the great ones that didn’t happen in the bad ones, and whatever that was, could it become a repeatable thing?

 The first step was to research meeting models that already existed.
 All had very valid solutions, but there was something missing.
 They were either too complicated or, unfortunately, took too long so were not something you’d want to do at every meeting.

 I discovered it’s not just about having an agenda.
 It’s not just about starting and ending on time.
 It’s not just about standing up instead of sitting down.
 It's not just about having the right people in the room ...

 It’s about unlocking people’s minds and creating an environment where the mission becomes the loudest voice in the room.

 I’ve not been in an unproductive meeting since November 11, 2011.

 A surprisingly amazing tool for fueling CREATIVE SOLUTIONS was born.

-A passion for marrying creativity with efficiency in marketing, design, product innovation, development and delivery; Yvonne has spent three decades involved in the art of design and group idea strategy—the last seven of those years enthusiastically refining the Gainstorming process.
+A passion for marrying creativity with efficiency in marketing, design, product innovation, development and delivery; Yvonne has spent three decades involved in the art of design and group idea strategy—the last ten of those years enthusiastically refining the Gainstorming Focused Thinking Toolkit.